fortuno-repos/cookiecutter-fortran-project/README.rst

 License
 =======

-Cookiecutter-Fortuno is licensed under the `BSD-2-Clause Plus Patent License
+Cookiecutter-Fortran-Project is licensed under the `BSD-2-Clause Plus Patent License <LICENSE>`_.
-<LICENSE>`_.
 This `OSI-approved
 <https://opensource.org/licenses/BSDplusPatent>`_ license combines the 2-clause
 BSD license with an explicit patent grant from contributors.
 The SPDX license identifier for this project is `BSD-2-Clause-Patent